Joint-SddC-PoC-Team/hailstorm/ansible/README.md

 1. If you encounter any issues please report it and edit this page if you think it can improve the process.

+### Tower License
+in case you roll out a new tower installation, you need a tower license file in ansible/binary/tower_license.json
+You can get it from: https://store.ansible.com/redhat/tower_license/

 ## Network Connectivity

 In order to access the virtual machines created on layer2, a tunneling mechanism is used.
 Ansible connects to the layer1 host and from there tunnels to the virtual machines via a dedicated admin network.
 See group_vars/layer2.yml to see what this tunneling mechanism actually looks like.